 There’s nothing like your home yoga studio- the friends, the energy, and the perfect practice space.
-However, you might not always have access to the yoga studio- whether you’re on vacation, working extra hours, or #quarantining.
-Maintaining your yoga practice is important to keep stress under check, and maintain physical health so if you can’t get to the studio you should consider practicing at home.
+When you can’t always make it to the studio- whether you’re on vacation, working extra hours, or #quarantining- maintaining your yoga practice is important to keep stress under check, and maintain physical health.
+We highly encourage you to take what you learn at the studio, and practice at home!
 Here are some of our favorite tips to create your perfect home practice:

 Create your space